Vacation Days Piling Up? Here's How To Get The Most Out Of A Short Vacation

 About half of full-time workers recently surveyed by the U.S. Travel Association didn't take all the paid vacation days they earned last year.

-More than 700 million vacation days went unused and we forfeited about 200 million of those days — when vacation benefits didn't roll over.
+More than 700 million vacation days went unused, and we forfeited about 200 million of those days — when vacation benefits didn't roll over.
 On average, American workers took almost six fewer vacation days than we earned.

 If you're among this group, you could be missing out on some of the benefits of leisure time.

 It may seem obvious that vacation makes us feel good, but its health benefits are, in fact, measurable.
-For instance one study finds engaging in more frequent enjoyable leisure activities, including vacation, is linked to improvements in mood, sleep and blood pressure, and can help buffer "the negative psychological impact of stress."
+For instance, one study finds engaging in more frequent enjoyable leisure activities, including vacation, is linked to improvements in mood, sleep and blood pressure, and it can help buffer "the negative psychological impact of stress."

 There's also research to suggest regular vacationers may get a longevity boost.
 One line of evidence comes from a study of men who were at high risk of heart disease.
 Men who regularly took an annual vacation had a reduced risk of death during the study period.

 For decades, the vacation trend line was steady.
 From 1978 to 2000, Americans averaged 20.3 days of vacation per year, including paid holidays.
 But, during this century, there's been a steady decline.
 In 2014, Americans took about 16 days a year.
-Now, it's bounced back up to about 17 days a year.
+Now, it has bounced back up to about 17 days a year.

 "We're doing a little better," says Katie Denis of the U.S. Travel Association's Project: Time Off.